Squarespace: Product / business model

 As of November 2022, Squarespace had more than four million subscriptions.
 Its users employ pre-built website templates, and a variety of drag and drop widgets to add elements such as text and images.
 Its developers also create custom templates that are sold to users.
 On-screen instructions walk users through things like search engine optimization and setting up e-commerce.
-Its services are in direct competition with WordPress.com, Wix.com, Webflow.com and other digital website building agencies.

 Squarespace was initially built for creating and hosting blogs.
-E-commerce features, such as an integration with Stripe for accepting credit card payments, were added in 2013.
+E-commerce features, such as integration with Stripe for accepting credit card payments, was added in 2013.
 In 2014, more commerce features were added; a mobile version of the service was released; a separate facility was added for developers writing custom templates and features; and a logo-creation app was introduced in partnership with icon designer Noun Project.

 In 2011, Squarespace was upgraded to version 6, with new templates, a grid-based user interface, and other enhancements.
 Version 7, which went live in 2014, replaced its coding backend with a drag and drop interface, and added integration with Google Workspace (formerly G Suite and Google Apps for Work) and Getty Images.
 In 2016, Squarespace started selling domains, putting it in more direct competition with GoDaddy; and added an analytics dashboard and PayPal integration.

+On June 15, 2023, Squarespace concluded an agreement to purchase the Google Domains business, including approximately 10 million registered domain names.